-According to the Botanical Specialist (Appendix 6A), "with the available information it is recommended that project be approved, with the proposed mitigation actions".
+According to the Botanical Specialist (Appendix 6A), " with the available information it is recommended that project be approved, with the proposed mitigation actions".
 According to the Heritage Impact Assessment (Appendix 6B), no significant heritage sites or features were identified within the proposed development footprint.
 No further mitigation measures were required with regards to these resources.
 Therefore, from a heritage point of view, the Heritage Specialists concluded that the proposed development could continue.
 The Grootdrink cemetery is located outside of the proposed site for development.
 No other graves were identified within the development footprint.
-The proposed site for development is located within an area of low palaeontological significance and therefore, no further palaeontological heritage studies, ground-truthing, and/or specialist mitigation are required.
+The proposed site for development is located within an area of low palaeontological significance and therefore, no further palaeontological heritage studies, groundtruthing, and/or specialist mitigation are required.
 As per the Freshwater Impact Assessment (Appendix 6C), the Freshwater Specialist concluded that identified impacts will have a Medium impact on the freshwater features of the site which can be reduced to a Low impact should proposed mitigation measures be implemented.
 Impacts associated with the condition of the sewage and solid waste management infrastructure are threats to the Water Use Authorisation (WUA) and authorities may insist that these issues be resolved (by the implementation of a waste management plan including recommendations proposed in the Engineer's Services Report) prior to the approval of the WUA (General Authorisation).
 According to the Geotechnical Investigation (Appendix 6D), the proposed site for development was regarded as being of intermediate suitability for the proposed residential development where founding conditions were designated as R and S.

-Considering all the information, it is envisaged that this proposed Grootdrink Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts.
+Considering all the information, it is envisaged that this proposed Boegoeberg Housing Development will have a low negative impact on the environment, and the socio-economic benefits are expected to greatly outweigh any negative impacts.
 The mitigation measures, as recommended by the various specialists and detailed in the EMPr (Appendix 9) must be implemented.
-It must be noted that a proper waste management plan, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increase demand for these services) must be added as a condition to the granting of the environmental authorisation.
+It must be noted that a proper waste management plan2, addressing the functioning of the wastewater treatment works and solid waste removal to service the proposed development (i.e. existing and increase demand for these services), must be added as conditions to the granting of the environmental authorisation.
 This waste management plan must be implemented to address the expected increase in pressure on existing services - as per recommendations proposed and addressed in the Engineer's Services Report (Appendix 4B).
+In addition to parameters stipulated in the Engineer's Services Report (Appendix 4B), a Stormwater Management Plan (SWMP) must be designed and compiled to address concerns raised by the I&AP - namely the potential flow of sewage- and/or solid waste-contaminated stormwater runoff from the development into the drainage lines and subsequently the Orange River.
+Therefore, it is recommended that the proposed development be supported/ authorized subject to the compilation of a SWMP which includes required engineering parameters (Appendix 4B) and the management of potentially sewage- and/or solid waste-contaminated stormwater runoff.

-It is therefore recommended that the proposed Grootdrink Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, subject to the compilation and effective implementation of a waste management plan to address sewage and solid waste management and the implementation of mitigation measures proposed by the Specialists (Appendix 6A-D) and included in the EMPr.
+It is therefore recommended that the proposed Boegoeberg Housing Development (Alternative 4) be supported and be authorised with the necessary conditions of approval, namely the compilation of a stormwater management plan and waste management plan (addressing sewage and solid waste management), along with the implementation of recommendations / mitigation measures proposed by Specialists (Appendices 6A-D) and included in the EMPr (Appendix 9).